mainmatter/qunit-dom-codemod/README.md

 Installation
 ------------------------------------------------------------------------------

-`qunit-dom-codemods` itself doesn't need to be installed, but you need to install [`jscodeshift`](https://github.com/facebook/jscodeshift) to run the codemod script:
+`qunit-dom-codemod` itself doesn't need to be installed, but you need to install [`jscodeshift`](https://github.com/facebook/jscodeshift) to run the codemod script: